Title: To Kill a Mockingbird

 Compassionate, dramatic, and deeply moving, To Kill A Mockingbird takes readers to the roots of human behavior - to innocence and experience, kindness and cruelty, love and hatred, humor and pathos.
 Now with over 18 million copies in print and translated into forty languages, this regional story by a young Alabama woman claims universal appeal.
 Harper Lee always considered her book to be a simple love story.
 Today it is regarded as a masterpiece of American literature.

-To Kill a Mockingbird by Harper Lee is a classic that most students will have the opportunity to read.
+I am so thrilled to share my thoughts on the book vs. movie differences in To Kill a Mockingbird by Harper Lee.
+The book is a classic that most students will have the opportunity to read.
 This Pulitzer Prize winning novel is definitely one deserving of all the accolades, as it inspires, teaches and entertains all at the same time.
 While the film adaptation is amazing, it certainly does not stand up to the book’s incredible writing and storyline.
 There are quite a few differences to compare.
 Continue reading